 - Activities involving native invertebrates.
 Contact: Cynthia King.

 - Activities involving rare, threatened, or endangered plants (Plant Permit Guidelines).
-Contact: Emma Yuen.
+Contact: Matthew Keir.

 - Collection or exportation of injurious wildlife (Wildlife Permit Guidelines).
 Contact: DOFAW Main Office at (808) 587-0166.

 - Activities requiring access to DOFAW managed land (Forest Reserve System guidelines).
 Contact: appropriate Branch/Island office – see list at bottom of this page.

 In addition to DOFAW permits, permits from other divisions within the Department of Land and Natural Resources or from outside agencies may be required.
 It is the individual’s sole responsibility to ensure that all applicable permits are held prior to commencement of regulated activities.
 The following are examples of additional permits that may be needed: